SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/rabbitmq.md

 Please enter values for the following parameters (marked `CHANGEME` above):

 * In the input plugins section, which is `[[inputs.rabbitmq]]`:
-    * url - The URL of the RabbitMQ server for Management HTTP Endpoint.
+    * `url` - The URL of the RabbitMQ server for Management HTTP Endpoint.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/rabbitmq) for more information on additional parameters for configuring the RabbitMQ input plugin for Telegraf.
-    * username: The Username of RabbitMQ's admin account .
+    * `username`: The Username of RabbitMQ's admin account .
 The default is “guest”.
-    * password:  The password of RabbitMQ's admin account.
+    * `password`: The password of RabbitMQ's admin account.
 The default is “guest”.
-    * In the tags section, that is [inputs.rabbitmq.tags]
+    * In the tags section, that is `[inputs.rabbitmq.tags]`
-        * environment - This is the deployment environment where the RabbitMQ cluster identified by the value of **servers** resides.
+        * `environment` - This is the deployment environment where the RabbitMQ cluster identified by the value of **`servers`** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-        * messaging_cluster - Enter a name to identify this RabbitMQ cluster.
+        * `messaging_cluster` - Enter a name to identify this RabbitMQ cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * In the output plugins section, that is `[[outputs.sumologic]]`:
-    * url - This is the HTTP source URL created in step 3.
+    * `url` - This is the HTTP source URL created in step 3.
 Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin.md) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.

 Here’s an explanation for additional values set by this Telegraf configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.

 * `data_format - “prometheus”` In the output plugins section, which is `[[outputs.sumologic]]`.
 Metrics are sent in the Prometheus format to Sumo Logic.
-* **component**: “messaging” - In the input plugins section, which is `[[inputs.RabbitMQ]]`.
+* `component: “messaging”` - In the input plugins section, which is `[[inputs.RabbitMQ]]`.
 This value is used by Sumo Logic apps to identify application components.
-* **messaging_system**: “rabbitmq” - In the input plugins sections.In other words, this value identifies the messaging system
+* `messaging_system: “rabbitmq”` - In the input plugins sections.In other words, this value identifies the messaging system

 For all other parameters, see [this doc](https://github.com/influxdata/telegraf/blob/master/etc/telegraf.conf) for more parameters that can be configured in the Telegraf agent globally.